 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur financial loss.
 The Company's primary exposure to credit risk is on its cash and other receivable.
-Cash is held with two financial institutions to mitigate a concentration of credit risk.
-This risk is further managed by using major Canadian banks that are high credit quality financial institutions as determined by rating agencies.
+Cash is held with the same financial institution giving rise to a concentration of credit risk.
+This risk is managed by using a major Canadian bank that is high credit quality financial institution as determined by rating agencies.